manjav/particular/README.md

 ### - Getting Started with Coding
 To use this library, import `package:particular/particular.dart`.<br>
-Follow these steps to integrate the particle system into your Flutter app:<br>
+Follow these steps to integrate the particles system into your Flutter app:<br>
-<b>I. Initialize the Particle Controller in `initState`:</b>
+<b>I. Initialize the Particles Controller in `initState`:</b>
 ``` dart
 final _particleController = ParticularController();
 ...